Discover the Art of Piero della Francesca

 What makes this piece so special?

-The new location of the Madonna del Parto, situated outside the city walls of Monterchi, invites you to take some lovely photos of the scenery in the Valtiberina valley.
+The new location of the Madonna del Parto, situated outside the city walls of Monterchi, invites you to take some lovely photos of the scenery in the Valtiberina, the valley where the Tiber river passes through before reaching Rome.
 With a short walk of less than a 100 meters, you can enter the city through one of the existing antique gates, and visit a small museum dedicated to scales, weights, and balances.

 The curious collection of antique scales from Italy and all over Europe provides a peek into the very serious business of weighing out items both large and small.
 Since Monterchi and the surrounding towns of Sansepolcro and Anghiari were all border towns, they were charged with the responsibility of collecting taxes on the products that would cross the regional border thus a well functional scale was extremely important.
 Information is provided in English and Italian, and the building itself is quite interesting.